-Artyfacts - - my own work and the works of others; teaching in pastels, oils, watercolours, mixed media, sketching, composition and design, colour, the magic of light, form, tone, the illusion of depth, creating mood, techniques and methods, musings on art, paintings for sale.
-ALSO working with glass, and working with enamel on copper.
+Artyfacts - - my own work and the works of others; glass, enamel on copper, pastels, oils, watercolours, mixed media, sketching, composition and design, colour, the magic of light, form, tone, the illusion of depth, creating mood, techniques and methods, musings on art, items for sale.

 Monday, 19 December 2011

 Expanding one's artistic and creative skills by trying out a totally new medium, can be exciting and enervating.
 It can lead to important self-discoveries as you try out new ideas, finding some which will inspire you, and some which are hugely challenging for you, as you work outside of your usual "comfort zone" .

 I have just returned from doing an enamelling course.